soapia/kwk-level-2-jquery-ajax-mini-project-teacher-l2/README.md

 We are getting a ton of data back, but all we really need to display the GIF on the DOM is one of the GIF URLs.
 You will see in the `getGifURL` method of `index.js` that the URL we are extracting from a GIF info object can be accessed as follows: `resp.data[0].images.original.url`

 ## Getting Started

 ##### Styling

 All of the styling for this project has been provided in `index.css` with additional (minimal) in-line styling found within `index.js`.
-While you should feel free to change whatever you like, the main focus should be on using the Giphy API and successful rendering results to the DOM!
+While you should feel free to change whatever you like, the main focus should be on using the Giphy API and successful rendering results to the DOM.

 ##### HTML